Thomas William Shore

-Thomas William Shore, sometimes given as William Thomas Shore (5 April 1840 – 15 January 1905) was an English geologist and antiquarian.
+Thomas William Shore, sometimes given as William Thomas Shore (5 April 1840 – 15 January 1905) was an English geologist and antiquarian who founded the Hampshire Field Club in 1885.

 Life

 Born on 5 April 1840 at Wantage, he was son of William Shore, architect, by his wife Susannah Carter.
 Brought up at Wantage, he became (about 1864) organising secretary to the East Lancashire Union of Institutions at Burnley.
 In 1867 he was sent (with others) by the Science and Art Department to the Paris Exhibition to report on scientific and technical education, and gave evidence on the subject before a select committee of the House of Commons in 1868.

 In 1873 Shore was appointed secretary to the Hartley Institution at Southampton and curator of the museum, and later became executive officer of the Institution.
 In 1882 he was secretary of the geological section of the Southampton meeting of the British Association.
 He was elected fellow of the Geological Society on 3 April 1878.
 Both as a geologist and an antiquary he was considered an authority on Hampshire.

 In 1896 Shore moved to London and founded the Balham Antiquarian Society.
 He died suddenly at his residence, 157 Bedford Hill, Balham, on 15 January 1905, and was buried at the cemetery of St. Mary Extra, Woolston, Southampton.